DKIM signing is unavailable if you are using a re-authenticating user.

 - Login to Mail Assure to the Domain Level Control Panel

 - Select Outgoing > DKIM

 The recommendation is to use 2048, if your DNS accepts it

 - Enter the DKIM selector and click on Generate and save new private/public pair

-- Once the key has been generated, you will need to add it to the DNS on the sub domain, for example with:
+- Once the key has been generated, create a TXT DNS record on the hostname, for example for:

-- Save this in your DNS as a TXT record and then, in the Outgoing User Settings page for your outgoing user ( see Outgoing Users/Authentication Methods), enter what was used in step #3 in the DKIM Selector field
+- In the Mail Assure's Outgoing > Manage Outgoing Users/Authentication page for your Outgoing User/Authentication Method (see Outgoing Users/Authentication Methods), edit this to enter what was used in step #4 in the DKIM Selector field

 Any domain that sends using outgoing authentication that has this selector, should sign with this (assuming they do not have their own DKIM).

 The following sites provide more information on DKIM: